Clothes Still Damp? How to Clean Your Dryer Moisture Sensor

 To understand why your dryer is failing, it helps to understand how it operates.
 Decades ago, dryers relied entirely on manual timers.
 You set the dial for 60 minutes, and the machine blasted heat for exactly 60 minutes, regardless of whether the clothes were dry in 20 minutes or still soaking wet an hour later.
 This was incredibly inefficient and often resulted in scorched fabrics and wasted electricity.

 Modern dryers are much smarter.
 They utilize an "auto-dry" or "sensor dry" feature that detects the actual moisture level of the garments tumbling inside the drum.
-This system relies on two small metal strips—the moisture sensor bars.
+This system relies on two small metal strips known as the moisture sensor bars.
 These bars conduct a very low-voltage electrical current.

 When wet, heavy clothes tumble around the drum, they constantly brush against these metal bars.
 Because water is an excellent conductor of electricity, the moisture in the fabric bridges the gap between the two bars, completing the electrical circuit.
 As the clothes dry out, they lose their moisture and their electrical conductivity drops.
 When the clothes are finally dry, they can no longer conduct the current between the bars.
 The dryer's control board senses this continuous break in the circuit, determines the laundry is dry, and signals the machine to shut off.